KorAP/epub2korap/Readme.md

 # EPub to KorAP (via TEI I5) conversion

+## Note

+This version has been trimmed of all licensed and copyrighted materials.
+As a result, the test data is not included in this repository, and commands may not run as expected without additional setup.

 ## Run

 ### Generate an I5 corpus from the included test data